8 Audience Targeting Strategies from Digital Marketing Experts

 4. Try LinkedIn for keyword research

-Mike Grill, SEO strategist at search engine marketing agency Anvil Media, agreed social media platforms often offer the best and most expansive targeting for audiences, which he said Anvil can then transfer to the search engines that “don’t have quite the same data or features.”
+Mike Grill, SEO strategist at search engine marketing agency Anvil Media, agreed social media platforms often offer the best and most expansive audience targeting capabilities, which he said Anvil can then transfer to the search engines that “don’t have quite the same data or features.”

-One of the most effective strategies has been translating job title targeting to keyword research.
+One of the most effective audience targeting strategies has been translating job title targeting to keyword research.

 “We’ve gone through the profiles of different professionals with job titles that we have been targeting on LinkedIn and scraped the content on their LinkedIn profiles to come up with keyword lists that we have then used to make our search campaigns and audiences much more robust,” he said.
 “It’s a bit like looking at reviews on an ecomm website.”